ibmresilient/resilient-community-apps/fn_rest_api/README.md

 # 1. RETRY_TRIES (rest_retry_tries):
 #
 #     This parameter defines the maximum number of retry attempts that will be made for a
 #     failed request before the system ceases further retry efforts.
-If the maximum number
-#     of retry attempts is reached and the request still fails, the system will cease further
-#     retries and may trigger an error notification or follow an alternative error-handling
-#     process.
-Default value : 1 (no retry)
+#     Default value : 1 (no retry)

 # 2. RETRY_DELAY (rest_retry_delay):
 #
 #     This parameter used to define the delay between retry attempts when a request fails and
 #     the request retry mechanism is invoked.
-This parameter plays a crucial role in controlling
-#     the timing of automatic retry attempts.
 Default value : 1 (no delay)

 # 3. RETRY_BACKOFF (rest_retry_backoff):
 #
 #     This parameter is used to specify the multiplier applied to delay between attempts.
 #     Default: 1 (no backoff).
-The backoff strategy follows the below algorithm:
-#
-#         `DELAY = RETRY_DELAY * (RETRY_BACKOFF ^ n-1)`
-#
-#             where `n` is the current attempt count.
 #
 #       Example:
 #